nafanpe/nafanpe/README.md

 ## 👋 Hi there:

 I’m Nafan P E, a passionate Full Stack Development learner from Kerala, India.
-Currently diving into React and building exciting projects like a Netflix clone!
+Currently diving into React and built exciting projects like a Netflix clone!
 Always curious and eager to learn new tools and technologies.

 ## 💫 About Me: